ranjithrd/confluence_23/src/events/just-a-minute.md

   are vital if you plan to succeed.
 Be wary of your own missteps and fasten your harness, for a single stumble could cost you dearly.
-Hold onto your competitors' words like your life depends on it and call them out on their slip- ups to gain a chance to prove your worth.
-Will you soar to the summits, or shamefully make your way down?
+Hold onto your competitors' words like your life depends on it and call them out on their slip-ups to gain a chance to prove your worth.
+Will you soar to the summits, or dejectedly make your way down?
 Only time will tell, and all you have is just a minute.
 rules: Adherence to time limits will be strictly administered.
-teamsize: Solo
+teamsize: Individual
 ---